nlspt/nlb-nas-corporate/_former-ford-factory/1c-visit-tours.md

 In line with safe reopening measures under Phase 2, all daily guided tours will be temporarily suspended.
 All visits to the Fomer Ford Factory are via online booking only.To make a booking and for more information on our online booking sytem, please visit: go.gov.sg/library-visit-booking

+All our guided tours will remain temporarily unavailable until further notice.

 Join our walk in tours led by volunteer guides to learn more about war and its legacies, and discover the stories behind the rich collections on display!
 Tours are complimentary though [admission charges may apply](/former-ford-factory/visit/opening-hours/).